Mehrzad Marashi

 Mehrzad Marashi (born 20 September 1980) is a German singer of Iranian descent and the winner of Deutschland sucht den Superstar season 7.

 Early life

-Born in Tehran, Iran where his father was in the military profession during the Shah's regime, the family immigrated to Germany for political reasons when Mehrzad was just six, residing in Hamburg.
+Born in Tehran, Iran where his father was in the military profession during the Shah's regime, the family immigrated to Germany for political reasons when Mehrzad was six, residing in Hamburg.
 At 13 he joined a gospel choir and eventually took classes at the Sängerakademie, studying voice and piano.
 Taking the stage name "Marasco", he released self-produced recordings finding some limited success.
 He recorded "She's Gone", a cover of "She's Like the Wind" from Patrick Swayze.
 He opened a karaoke bar, but the business went bankrupt and he had to live on welfare for a while.

 Deutschland sucht den Superstar

 Marashi auditioned to the seventh season of the show Deutschland sucht den Superstar initially under his stage name "Marasco".
 Very notably during a live show on DSDS on 10 April 2010, during the Top 3 stage, Marashi proposed to marry his girlfriend.
 The two married on 7 July 2010 in Hamburg.
 He eventually won against other finalist Menowin Fröhlich with 56.4% of the public vote.